Last modified: October 24, 2019

 What do we mean by Platform Data?

-- Information sent to or uploaded to our Platform by our clients and partners which may include information about you, such as IP address, unique device identifiers, and the latitude and longitude of your device when you view a website that wants to show you an ad
+- Data sent to or uploaded to our Platform by our clients and partners which may include information about you, such as IP address, unique device identifiers, and the latitude and longitude of your device when you view a website that wants to show you an ad

-- Information sent to or uploaded to our Platform by our clients and partners that ties unique device identifier(s) to perceived interests and behavior (e.g., women, ages 40-59), which may include information about you
+- Data sent to or uploaded to our Platform by our clients and partners that ties unique device identifier(s) to perceived interests and behavior (e.g., women, ages 40-59), which may include information about you

 Some of this information (including for example IP addresses and certain unique device identifiers), may identify a particular computer or device, and may be considered “Personal Data” in some jurisdictions, including the European Union (see below on the meaning of “Personal Data”).
 This data allows us to recognize a particular computer or device over time.